 81.43 MINIMUM GARRISON REQUIREMENT: Until Russia and Japan have gone to war, Russia may not reduce the Siberian garrison to less than 30 BRPs of units and must keep one Russian three-factor armor unit in Siberia.

 81.5 DECLARATIONS OF WAR:

-A. JAPANESE DECLARATION OF WAR ON RUSSIA: There are no restrictions on when Japan may declare war on Russia.
+A. JAPANESE DECLARATION OF WAR ON RUSSIA: Japan may not declare war on a neutral Russia (50.32C).

 B. RUSSIAN DECLARATION OF WAR ON JAPAN: Russia may declare war on Japan only if the BRP value of the Russian units adjacent to or one hex away from Manchuria or Japanese-controlled hexes in northern China is at least twice the BRP value of the Manchurian garrison.
 Siberian garrison units which do not meet this requirement are not counted.
 This restriction does not apply if: